ATNF Pulsar Catalogue v1.58: DocumentationG. Hobbs, R. N. Manchester and L. Toomey

 We thank W. Becker for a pre-publication copy of "X-ray Emission from Pulsars and Neutron Stars", in "Neutron Stars and Pulsars", Astrophys.
 Space Sci.
 Library 357 (2008), Thomas Tauris and Paulo Freire for assistance with compiling the list of binary companion types and relevant references (see Tauris, Langer and Kramer, 2012, MNRAS, 425, 1601) and Meng Yu for updates to the glitch table.
 We acknowledge the use of Paulo Freire's website Pulsars in Globular Clusters and the McGill AXP/SGR Online Catalog which have provided valuable cross-checks and, in some cases, otherwise unpublished data.
 Finally, we thank our colleagues for their many comments and suggestions which have helped to improve both the database and the means of accessing it.

 Name: Pulsar name.
 The B name if exists, otherwise the J name.
-JName: Pulsar name based on J2000 coordinates RAJ: Right ascension (J2000) (hh:mm:ss.s) DecJ: Declination (J2000) (+dd:mm:ss) PMRA: Proper motion in the right ascension direction (mas/yr) PMDec: Proper motion in declination (mas/yr) PX: Annual parallax (mas) PosEpoch: Epoch at which the position is measured (MJD) ELong: Ecliptic longitude (degrees) ELat: Ecliptic latitude (degrees) PMElong: Proper motion in the ecliptic longitude direction (mas/yr) PMElat: Proper motion in ecliptic latitude (mas/yr) GL: Galactic longitude (degrees) GB: Galactic latitude (degrees) RAJD: Right ascension (J2000) (degrees) DecJD: Declination (J2000) (degrees)
+JName: Pulsar name based on J2000 coordinates RAJ: Right ascension (J2000) (hh:mm:ss.s) DecJ: Declination (J2000) (+dd:mm:ss) PMRA: Proper motion in the right ascension direction (mas/yr) PMDec: Proper motion in declination (mas/yr) PX: Annual parallax (mas) PosEpoch: Epoch of position, defaults to PEpoch (MJD) ELong: Ecliptic longitude (degrees) ELat: Ecliptic latitude (degrees) PMElong: Proper motion in the ecliptic longitude direction (mas/yr) PMElat: Proper motion in ecliptic latitude (mas/yr) GL: Galactic longitude (degrees) GB: Galactic latitude (degrees) RAJD: Right ascension (J2000) (degrees) DecJD: Declination (J2000) (degrees)

 Timing solution and profile parameters:

 P0: Barycentric period of the pulsar (s) P1: Time derivative of barcycentric period (dimensionless) F0: Barycentric rotation frequency (Hz) F1: Time derivative of barycentric rotation frequency (s-2) F2: Second time derivative of barycentric rotation frequency (s-3) F3: Third time derivative of barycentric rotation frequency (s-4) PEpoch: Epoch of period or frequency (MJD) DM: Dispersion measure (cm-3 pc) DM1: First time derivative of dispersion measure (cm-3 pc yr-1) RM: Rotation measure (rad m-2) W50: Width of pulse at 50% of peak (ms).
 Note, pulse widths are a function of both observing frequency and observational time resolution,so quoted widths are indicative only.
 Refer to the original reference for details.
 W10: Width of pulse at 10% (ms).
 Note the comments above for W50.
+Units: Timescale for period/frequency and epoch data: TCB or TDB.
+See Hobbs, Edwards & Manchester (2006) for a discussion of the relationship between TCB and TDB.
 Tau_sc: Temporal broadening of pulses at 1 GHz due to interestellar scattering (s) S400: Mean flux density at 400 MHz (mJy) S1400: Mean flux density at 1400 MHz (mJy) S2000: Mean flux density at 2000 MHz (mJy)

 Binary system parameters:

-Binary: Binary model (usually one of several recognised by the pulsar timing programs TEMPO or TEMPO2 T0: Epoch of periastron (MJD) PB: Binary period of pulsar (days) A1: Projected semi-major axis of orbit (lt s) OM: Longitude of periastron (degrees) ECC: Eccentricity TASC: Epoch of ascending node(MJD) - ELL1 binary model EPS1: ECC x sin(OM) - ELL1 binary model EPS2: ECC x cos(OM) - ELL1 binary model MinMass: Minimum companion mass assuming i=90 degrees and neutron star mass is 1.35 Mo MedMass: Median companion mass assuming i=60 degrees BinComp: Companion type
+Binary: Binary model (usually one of several recognised by the pulsar timing programs TEMPO or TEMPO2).
+Modified versions of standard models are often used - refer to the source paper for details of the binary model used.
+T0: Epoch of periastron (MJD) PB: Binary period of pulsar (days) A1: Projected semi-major axis of orbit (lt s) OM: Longitude of periastron (degrees) ECC: Eccentricity TASC: Epoch of ascending node(MJD) - ELL1 binary model EPS1: ECC x sin(OM) - ELL1 binary model EPS2: ECC x cos(OM) - ELL1 binary model MinMass: Minimum companion mass assuming i=90 degrees and neutron star mass is 1.35 Mo MedMass: Median companion mass assuming i=60 degrees BinComp: Companion type

-Dist: Best estimate of the pulsar distance using the tc93 DM-based distance as default (kpc) Dist_DM: Distance based on the tc93 electron density model.
-In `LONG' or `PUBLICATION QUALITY' modes, lower limits from the distance model are preceded by a `+' sign.
+Dist: Best estimate of the pulsar distance using the YMW16 DM-based distance as default (kpc) Dist_DM: Distance based on the YMW16 electron density model.
+In 'LONG' or 'PUBLICATION QUALITY' modes, lower limits from the distance model are preceded by a '+' sign.
 DMsinb: DM x sin(b) (cm-3 pc) ZZ: Distance from the Galactic plane, based on Dist XX: X-Distance in X-Y-Z Galactic coordinate system (kpc) YY: Y-Distance in X-Y-Z Galactic coordinate system (kpc)

 Associations and survey parameters: